-ACTIVITY HAZARD Н м L CONTROL MEASURES н М L ACCOUNTABILITY Use of access 'bridge' (brow) and pontoons to launch and recover kayaks, canoes etc. (1) Difficulty of access/egress using the 'bridge' at low water due to steepness, especially for disabled people/wheelchair users.
+ACTIVITY HAZARD Н М L CONTROL MEASURES Н М L ACCOUNTABILITY Use of access 'bridge' (brow) and pontoons to launch and recover kayaks, canoes etc. (1) Difficulty of access/egress using the 'bridge' at low water due to steepness, especially for disabled people/wheelchair users.
 (2) Tripping on cleats or other objects on the pontoon leading to personal injuries including falling into the water, falling into craft moored alongside.
 (3) Accidentally falling off the pontoon into the water leading to possible drowning.
 (4) Intentionally jumping from the pontoon into the water causing personal injuries due to shallow water.
-(5) Personal injuries from wood splinters on the pontoon, both hands and feet.
-(6) Risk of disease to individuals e.g. leptospirosis, bird faeces.
-(7) Fire on craft moored alongside due to fuel storage leading to personal injuries/death.
-(8) Access/egress during inclement weather including snow, sleet, rain, winds, and darkness. М (1) Familiarisation briefing to students/visitors to include discussing use of the bridge at low water and highlight that vulnerable users must seek assistance before crossing to the pontoon.
+(5) Personal injuries M (1) Familiarisation briefing to students/visitors to include discussing use of the bridge at low water and highlight that vulnerable users must seek assistance before crossing to the pontoon.
 Responsibility lies with coach/helpers to ensure they carry out dynamic risk assessment as to the angle of the bridge.
 (2) Familiarisation visit to the pontoon, led by the coach/designated helper, to point out trip hazards, both static (cleats) and 'occasional' (mooring lines).
 Point out various vertical ladders fitted to the side of the pontoon to aid climbing out of the water.
 Mountbatten can be used as an example.
 (3) All PPCA members, students and visitors must wear a buoyancy aid whilst on a pontoon.
 Coaches/helpers must point out that 'horseplay' is not allowed on pontoons, adequate footwear must be worn and no running on the pontoon.
 (4) Students/visitors to be instructed that all injuries, including minor incidents such as splinters, must be reported to the club/helpers.
 (5) Students/visitors must be reminded during safety briefs that cuts/open wounds must be covered with a suitable dressing before engaging in water based activities.
-(6) PPCA club members/students/visitors made aware in the event of a fire the person discovering the fire must raise the alarm (shouting fire, fire fire).
-Personnel must evacuate the ponton by the safest means possible (this may include jumping into water and swimming to shore or escaping via canoe/kayak/ other craft).
+(6) PPCA club members/students/visitors made aware L Coaches, assistants, individual paddler

+ACTIVITY HAZARD Н М L CONTROL MEASURES Н М L ACCOUNTABILITY from wood splinters on the pontoon, both hands and feet.
+(6) Risk of disease to individuals e.g. leptospirosis, bird faeces.
+(7) Fire on craft moored alongside due to fuel storage leading to personal injuries/death.
+(8) Access/egress during inclement weather including snow, sleet, rain, winds, and darkness. in the event of a fire the person discovering the fire must raise the alarm (shouting fire, fire fire).
+Personnel must evacuate the pontoon by the safest means possible (this may include jumping into water and swimming to shore or escaping via canoe/kayak/ other craft).
 If safe to do so, all personnel should muster near the club shed (or other designated area) for a head count by the coach/helpers.
 Ensure the Emergency Services have been called dialling 999.
 (7) Students on taster sessions/1 courses would not be expected to encounter these conditions whilst undertaking training.
 Coaches/assistants/helpers must always be aware of the changing weather conditions and be constantly conducting their own dynamic risk assessment.
-Training must be curailed and students brought to t L Coaches, assistants, individual paddler
+Training must be curtailed and students brought to the club shed before conditions deteriorate.
+Pontoons are illuminated during hours of darkness, coach/assistants must not overly rely on this illumination.
+Students on Explore courses and above may still use a pontoon in inclement weather as part of their training and to gain experience, this should be closely monitored by the coach.